George Catlin

-Background and education
+Early life and education

-George Catlin was born in 1796 in Wilkes-Barre, Luzerne County, Pennsylvania.
+Catlin was born in 1796 in Wilkes-Barre, Pennsylvania.
 While growing up, George encountered "trappers, hunters, explorers and settlers who stayed with his family on their travels west."
-As his father had trained at Litchfield Law School, George was sent there when he was 17, although he disliked the field of law.
+Catlin was also intrigued by stories told to him by his mother, Polly Sutton, who had been captured by Indians during the 1778 Battle of Wyoming in Pennsylvania.
+Like his father, Catlin trained at Litchfield Law School when he was 17, although he disliked the field of law.
 He was admitted to the Bar in 1819 and practiced law for two years before giving it up to travel and study art.

 In 1823, he studied art in Philadelphia and became known for his work as a portraitist.
 After a meeting with "tribal delegation of Indians from the western frontier, Catlin became eager to preserve a record of Native American customs and individuals."

+Career

 Travels

 Catlin began his journey in 1830 when he accompanied Governor William Clark on a diplomatic mission up the Mississippi River into Native American territory.
 St. Louis became Catlin's base of operations for five trips he took between 1830 and 1836, eventually visiting fifty tribes.
 Two years later he ascended the Missouri River more than 3000 km (1900 miles) to Fort Union Trading Post, near what is now the North Dakota-Montana border, where he spent several weeks among indigenous people who were still relatively untouched by European culture.

 He visited eighteen tribes, including the Pawnee, Omaha, and Ponca in the south and the Mandan, Hidatsa, Cheyenne, Crow, Assiniboine, and Blackfeet to the north.
 There he produced the most vivid and penetrating portraits of his career.
 During later trips along the Arkansas, Red, and Mississippi rivers, as well as visits to Florida and the Great Lakes, he produced more than 500 paintings and gathered a substantial collection of artifacts.